yleshe

 1. Learn well-founded educational concepts for teaching

-2. Leave with the resources you need to teach a USJF Self-Defense course
+2. Acquire the resources you need to teach a USJF Self-Defense course

 4. Learn the legal issues common to self-defense courses and how to avoid unnecessary legal exposure

-6. Stay current on self-defense issues and practices
+6. Become current on Self-Defense issues and practices

-7. Help participants build a greater sense of safety and security
+7. Be able to help participants build a greater sense of safety and security

 Trainer and Teacher Certification Levels